 If you’re a general smartphone user who simply plans to use a budget device for basic needs (making calls, using social networking applications, watching videos & playing games); iPhone isn’t a good choice.

 If you just dream to own an Apple product (iPhone), just for the brand and all you end up doing is making calls and watching videos; you could do the same with Android as well.
 So, if that’s the case, it won’t matter much whether you go for an iPhone or keep using your Android device.

 On the other side, if you are a power Android user who looks for a great camera, awesome performance, and regular software updates, the iPhone could be one of the viable solutions.

 So, finally, I convinced myself to get an iPhone considering my personal preferences.
-And, that I really had to experience a new mobile operating system!
+And, that I had to experience a new mobile operating system.

 After Unboxing the iPhone 6S

 After unboxing the iPhone 6S, the excitement was at a higher pitch.
-I took my primary SIM and snapped it into the iPhone 6S, powered it ON and successfully did the setup.
+I took my first SIM and snapped it into the iPhone 6S, powered it ON and successfully did the setup.